-The Myotonic Dystrophy Foundation (MDF) is the world's largest patient organization focused solely on myotonic dystrophy (DM).
-MDF's mission, Care and a Cure, is to enhance the quality of life of people living with myotonic dystrophy, and advance research focused on finding treatments and a cure.
+Myotonic is the world's largest patient organization focused solely on myotonic dystrophy (DM).
+Myotonic's mission is to enhance the quality of life of people living with myotonic dystrophy and accelerate research focused on finding treatments and a cure.